David-G96/anon-lang/README.md

 # The Anon programming language

 The Anon programming language is designed to be easy and elegant.
-We put utility and unification first in order to decrease the difficulties to use and remember.
+We put utility and unification first in order to decrease the difficulties to use, read and remember.

-## The category of Anon

-To be specific, anon is a functional, statically typed, memory-automatically managed, out-of-the-box language and a set of tools.

 ## The features of Anon

 * Immutable is better than mutable
-* Every effect should be tracked
+* No effect should be hidden
 * Type does not imply the memory layout
 * Name is important
 * The behaviors of an object defines itself